 In the Isolate position, both the primary and the secondary isolation contacts are open.
-On 1200-3000 Amp switches, connector J12/P12 must be disconnected.
+On 1200-4000 Amp switches, connector J12/P12 must be disconnected (see Figure 2-8).
 The transfer switch mechanism is completely isolated from both the power and control circuits and can be removed for service.